Graduate & Professional Student Loans

 Consider the following information as you compare your educational loan options:

-There are three sources for educational loans:
+There are four types of educational loans:

-- The Federal Government
+- Federal Loans

-- State Governments/State Agencies
+- State Agency Loans

-- Private Lenders
+- Private Loans

 - Direct PLUS Loan: Does require a credit check and borrowers must not have “adverse credit history” to be approved for this type of loan.
 Borrowers that do have adverse credit history may be able to take additional action steps to become eligible for the PLUS loan.